 Rating 9.4, $29 budget double room, breakfast included

 I stayed at Nguyen Shack in Phong Nha and absolutely loved it.
-Their Saigon location is a little different than their others, as it doesn’t feature any dorm room option and it’s not open to the elements.
+Their Saigon hotel is a little different than their others, as it doesn’t feature any dorm room option and it’s not open to the elements.
 They’ve brought the bamboo shack concept into the big city of Ho Chi Minh, decorating the guest house to look as if it belongs in the jungle.
 They also run small charity projects in a couple of their locations.
 Ask them what they’re doing in Ho Chi Minh City when you visit!

 Rating 9.0, $63 queen suite, sells out quickly!